microsoft/vscode-docs/docs/editor/settings-sync.md

 ![Settings Sync backup views](images/settings-sync/sync-backup-views.png)

 You can open these views using **Preferences Sync: Show Synced Data** command from the Command Palette.
-Local Sync activity view is hidden by default and you can enable it using `views` submenu under **Preferences Sync** view overflow actions.
+The Local Sync activity view is hidden by default and you can enable it using **Views** submenu under **Preferences Sync** view overflow actions.

 ![Settings Sync enable local backup views](images/settings-sync/sync-enable-local-activity-view.png)

 Local backups folder in the disk can be accessed via the **Preferences Sync: Open Local Backups Folder** command.
-The folder is organized by the type of preference and contains versions of your JSON files named with a timestamp of when the backup occurred.
+The folder is organized by the type of preference and contains versions of your JSON files, named with a timestamp of when the backup occurred.
 These backups are automatically deleted after 30 days.

 ## Synced Machines

 VS Code keeps track of the machines synchronizing your preferences and provides a view to access them.
 Every machine is given a default name based on the type of VS Code (Insiders or Stable) and the platform it is on.
 You can always update the machine name using the edit action available on the machine entry in the view.
-You can also disable sync on other machine using **Turn off Preferences Sync** context menu action on the machine entry in the view.
+You can also disable sync on another machine using **Turn off Preferences Sync** context menu action on the machine entry in the view.

 ![Settings Sync machines views](images/settings-sync/sync-machines-view.png)